MoveOnOrg/votetripling/README.md

 - *wrong_number* did we have the wrong number for this person
 - *names_extract* what names (if any) were provided by this person as tripling targets

-b.
-A file of conversations for manual review, with the following fields:
+2. A file of conversations for manual review, with the following fields:
 - *ConversationId* a unique identifier for the conversation
 - *contact_phone* the phone number of the target
 - *voterResponse* initial response(s) by the target (generally where the target makes known if they opt out or want to triple)